kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

 title: MeshAccessLog (beta)
 ---

-With the MeshAccessLog policy you can easily set up access logs on every data plane in a mesh.
+With the MeshAccessLog policy you can easily set up access logs on every data plane proxy in a mesh.

 {% warning %}
 This policy uses new policy matching algorithm and is in beta state,